 Is there a trailer for Run?

 Yes, and it's pretty chilling as we watch homeschooled teen Chloe get more and more freaked out as her mother spins out into the ultimate helicopter parent.
-Check out the official trailer, which arrived on February 20, below:
+Check out the official trailer, which arrived in February 2020, below:

 Is there a poster for Run?